brycewray/hugo-site/content/posts/2023/11/firefox-brink/index.md

 > Supporting multiple browser engines --- even if there is a Really Big Dog engine among them that's about to get even bigger --- ain't always fun, but it goes with the territory; and I firmly believe it will continue to do so, especially for sites that are commercial in nature.

-That firm belief remains unchanged, but the meaning of that "multiple browser engines" part is in serious danger of significant change.
-Unless something dramatically reverses Firefox's trends, the ’fox could soon be whimpering its way down that ugly, slippery slope to irrelevance.
+That firm belief remains unchanged, but the meaning of the "multiple browser engines" part is in serious danger of significant change.
+Unless something dramatically reverses Firefox's trends, the ’fox could soon be whimpering its way down an ugly, slippery slope to irrelevance.